 Amy’s life purpose has been to change the way people view mental and physical health by educating them about the inter-relationship between Yoga, Psychology and Public Health.
 Amy earned a Ph.D. in Educational Psychology and her B.A. and M.A. in Health Promotion.

-Amy has studied yoga and yoga therapy in India, Europe and the United States.
-During the past 15 years, Amy studied extensively in the T. Krishnamacharya Tradition.
+Amy has studied Yoga and Yoga Therapy in India, Europe and the United States.
+During the past 25 years, Amy studied extensively in the T. Krishnamacharya Tradition.
 On numerous extended trips, she studied at the Krishnamacharya Yoga Mandiram (KYM) in Chennai, India.
-Amy has been certified as a yoga teacher, yoga teacher trainer and yoga therapist in this tradition and has completed 2 comprehensive yoga therapy internships at the KYM.
-Prior to this, Amy completed teacher training certifications in several internationally popular styles of yoga and yoga therapy.

 2018-2020 Amy served as the President of the Board of Directors to the International Association of Yoga Therapists (IAYT).
 Prior to this, Amy had served on the Board of Directors as Secretary for IAYT for 4 years.
 Additionally, she helped to develop and define standards for Ayurvedic Yoga Therapists in the National Ayurvedic Medical Association (NAMA).